AbieFund/abie-archive/CONTRACT.md

 ## Introduction

 We’re building a nonprofit-oriented DAO.
 It will be coded in Solidity and deployed on Ethereum.
-In this ‘ideal’ contract, members don’t need to login or do anything to vote, they can choose a delegate (liquid democracy).
-They can switch delegate or switch to direct democracy at any time.
+In this ‘ideal’ contract, members don’t need to login or do anything to vote.
+They would just have to choose a delegate (liquid democracy).
+They also can become a delegate, switch delegate or switch to direct democracy at any time.
 Proposals are filtered by the community before the vote.
 If a proposal fits the statement of intent and guidelines, it passes with very little human intervention.
 Strong safeguards are set up at every steps of the process.

 ## Add a member